What is COVID-19?

 Bulky waste collections

-Although the car parks remain open, all residents should still adhere to the government guidelines on social-distancing.
+Although the car parks are open, all residents should still adhere to the Government's Staying alert and safe (social distancing) and Staying safe outside your home guidlines.
 Car parks should only be used to support essential travel, and when parking residents should be mindful to leave adequate space between each vehicle.
+You can also use the new PayByPhone app so as not to have contact with the ticketing machines.

 The Children's centres at The Cove, The Edge and Fairmead are closed until further notice.